WrathfulJoe/repos/README.md

 # repos

-Codeinc are the exercise in The C Programming Language
+Codeinc are the exercises in The C Programming Language